varabyte/kotter/README.md

 ![Code sample in action](https://github.com/varabyte/media/raw/main/kotter/images/kotter-text-ex-3.png)

+> [!NOTE]
-***Note:** If truecolor is not supported, terminals may attempt to emulate it by falling back to a nearby color, which may look decent!
-However, to be safe, you may want to avoid subtle gradient tricks, as they may come out clumped for some users.*
+> If truecolor is not supported, terminals may attempt to emulate it by falling back to a nearby color, which may look
+> decent!
+However, to be safe, you may want to avoid rendering smooth gradient color changes, as they may come out
+> clumped for some users.

 Various text effects (like bold) are also available: